Ben-Kerman/immersive/doc/card-export.md

 but using the current playback time instead. `s` sets the screenshot time to the current frame.
 Pressing the timing keys again while a time is set resets the corresponding time if the keypress would have set it to the same value.
-E.g. if the screenshot time is set to `15:00.000` and the current timestamp in the video is also `15:00.000`, pressing `s` will unset the screenshot time.
+For example, if the screenshot time is set to `15:00.000` and the current timestamp in the video is also `15:00.000`, pressing `s` will unset the screenshot time.

 If no times are set, the clip will begin at the start of the first subtitle and end at the end of the last subtitle.
 The screenshot will be the frame